Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 <h9>Step 8</h9>
-Once you've sent the CM , cluster members and Universal forwarders internal logs to the indexer, log into one of the SH GUI and run this search to ensure the indexer are receiving each componentns logs.
+Once you've sent the CM , cluster members, and Universal forwarders internal logs to the indexer, log into one of the SH GUI and run this search to ensure the indexer is receiving each components logs.

 <img src="https://imgur.com/LuvH6ta.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </br>

 <h10>Step 9</h10>

 Configure the deployer in the backend and add the stanza for license and configure the shclustering

 <img src="https://imgur.com/sEPYiLX.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>